ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

 ## Setting Up the Environment

-In this guide, we are assuming that you are already familiar with ROS 2 and how to setup your development environment, so we’ll breeze through the steps in this section.
+In this guide, we are assuming that you are already familiar with ROS 2 and how to setup your development environment, so we'll breeze through the steps in this section.

-Let’s begin by installing some additional ROS 2 packages that we will be using during this tutorial.
+Let's begin by installing some additional ROS 2 packages that we will be using during this tutorial.

 First, source your ROS 2 installation to set the environment variables: